 4. National Emergency LibraryThe National Emergency library has been created by The Internet Archive with over a million books donated from libraries to worldwide readers, the full digitized collections from Phillips Academy Andover and Marygrove College, and much of Trent University’s collections.
 Led by Tom Blake of Boston Public Library, this collection focuses on books published in the 20th century.
 The National Emergency Library will be open without waitlists until June 30, or the end of the US national emergency, whichever is later.

 Find their French-language collection here.

-5. The French Cultural Center!Did you know that the Center has been curating online resources, free for your use?
+5. The French Library!Did you know that the Center has been curating online resources, free for your use?
 During this COVID-19 closure, we’re stepping up our game to bring you new resources and recommended reading from our full list of e-libraries.

 Keep an eye on our blog and, specifically, our “online resources” tag.

 We hope you’re finding plenty of materials to be enjoyed during this unusual time - bonne lecture !

 Ingrid began her passion for French through the immersion program in Milton, MA, and has followed it around France and the world.
 She took a break from this first love to pursue a B.A. in English with a minor in Irish Studies at Boston College and a Masters of Library and Information Sciences at Simmons College.
 She is thrilled to meld her excitement for libraries and French language and culture in her position at the Center!